Staff Members

 Tony Schmid

-He is currently the Area Administrator Specialist for the Non-Profit Organization, Lutheran Social Services of Southern California, in their SBC Rural Division, working between 5 office locations in the San Bernardino County.
+He is currently the Area Administrator for the Non-Profit Organization, Lutheran Social Services of Southern California, in their SBC Rural Division, working between 4 office locations in the San Bernardino County.

 His motto "Born to Serve" sprouted from childhood by helping his church since he was 10 years old, which grew to him being in many roles/ministries to help support his church in any way he can.
 He credits his helping and supportive spirit to the amazing women that have helped him throughout his life.